ohkrab/docs/content/en/docs/get-started/installation.md

 ## docker

-Docker images can be found at [Docker hub 🐋](https://hub.docker.com/orgs/ohkrab/repositories)
+Docker images can be found at [Docker hub](https://hub.docker.com/orgs/ohkrab/repositories).

 To start a docker container a `DATABASE_URL` environment variable must be provided.
 By default "krab" reads configuration from `/etc/krab` that must be mounted as a volume,